-Today there is much talk about how to reduce the government debt in many nations of Europe, and the United States.
-Some nations are in good shape if they have many natural resources and if they sell them, such as Canada.
+Today there is much talk about how to reduce the government debt in many nations of Europe, and in the United States.
+Some nations are in good financial condition if they have many natural resources and if they sell them, such as Canada.
 But most Western nations are in serious financial difficulty.

 This article details some proposals that would solve the problems quite easily, but are not politically correct and not discussed honestly and openly enough.
 The suggested cuts are in:

 3. All federally-funded education programs from kindergarten to college level

 These activities are simply not done well by large government bureaucracies.
 Welfare, retirement, medical programs, research and education are best handled at the local level by local churches, foundations and private community groups of all kinds.
 This approach worked in the past in America, particularly, and it can work again.

 BUDGET CUT #1.
 CUT SOCIAL PROGRAMS SUCH AS WELFARE, MEDICARE, MEDICAID SOCIAL SECURITY AND IN SOME NATIONS, HUNDREDS OF RELATED SOCIAL WELFARE PROGRAMS

 This is proposed by the Republicans and the Tea Party movement in America.
 Two avenues are possible.
 One is to reduce the size of these programs.
 The other is to do away with them altogether.
 I want to state why I believe they should be done away with altogether and why individual families, and local community groups should be given the job of taking care of the poor, the sick and the elderly who cannot take care of themselves.

 The problems of large government bureaucracies administering welfare, retirement and medical programs include waste, fraud, abuse, lack of competition and other market controls, and perverse incentives.
 Let us examine each of these.